canmod/macpan2/README.md

 accepts standard data objects (data frames, matrices, vectors) and returns simulations as long-format data frames that can be processed using standard tools like `dplyr` and `ggplot2`.
-This design principle is illustrated in the architecture diagram below that has two outer layers representing standard non-`macpan2` workflows that contain two inner layers representing workflows that depend on `macpan2` data structures and objects.
+This design principle is illustrated in the architecture diagram below that has two blue outer layers representing standard non-`macpan2` workflows that contain two red inner layers representing workflows that depend on `macpan2` data structures and objects.
 The challenges of building the inner layers is big enough that we prefer to avoid reinventing the wheel of pre- and post-processing.

 Second, `macpan2` uses an engine plug-in architecture.
 The third layer in the diagram below represents an engine that can be swapped out if necessary.
-Loosely speaking an engine is wrapping around an existing modelling tool that allows it to be controlled by our structured compartmental modelling grammar/language, which is represented by the second layer in the diagram.
+An engine is a wrapper around an existing modelling tool that allows it to be controlled by our structured compartmental modelling grammar/language, which is represented by the second layer in the diagram.
 Currently we only have a single engine, which is a wrapping around the TMB package.
 We are currently considering building upon AdaptiveTau, which can be used for Gillespie simulation.

 Third, each of the middle `macpan2` layers can be used on their own.
 For example, the TMB engine is quite powerful and flexible and can be used